shizukane/news-api/readme.md

 * Bootstrap 4
 * News Api
 ## Contributing
-Pull request is acceptable for any information contact me on my number or email..
+Pull request is acceptable. for any information contact me on my number or email..
 ## Author and acknowledgment
 By Shizucane Darolle
 ## Code Beat